Summer 2017 | July 14-16 & August 11-13 at Yoga Heights in Washington D.C.

 We start each class with “circle time”, a time where the women introduce themselves, say how far along they are, and discuss any aches and pains they would like to address in class.
 Pregnancy and postpartum periods carry such enormous physical and emotional changes; and this bonding time creates a springboard for long lasting friendships among students.

 We interweave childbirth education themes and current birthing trends into our classes.
 Our intention is that the new mothers will feel more confident and prepared to make conscious, educated decisions during pregnancy, labor, delivery and motherhood.

-	Our teacher training will teach the trainee how to confidently integrate these three components of our thought out and established approach to prenatal yoga. into a well rounded class.
+Our teacher training will teach the trainee how to confidently integrate these three components of our thought-out and established approach to prenatal yoga into a well rounded class.
 We believe that modifying asana for pregnancy is just the tip of the iceberg for a prenatal yoga teacher training.
-It is important to speak the same “language” as the expect mother and through evidence-based research be able to guide her properly while supporting her in this transitional point in her life.
+It is important to speak the same “language” as the expecting mother and through evidence-based research be able to guide her properly while supporting her in this transitional point in her life.
 We strongly feel it is the role of the teacher to help create a warm community for the mothers that extend beyond pregnancy, and through the often bumpy road of new motherhood, to a place of vitality, strength and confidence as the role of mother is achieved.